2019-2020 WAGS Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award in the Creative, Visual and Performing Arts

 - A CV or resume from the student nominee.

-- All nomination materials must be submitted electronically in a single PDF file titled:
+- All nomination materials must be submitted electronically through the nomination form in a single PDF file titled:

 - If submitting media files, additional files may be submitted using the same naming specifications.
 With all media files, please submit the work via platforms that are readily available to a general audience (e.g. jpegs, QuickTime, etc., or URL for link to web media archive, such as YouTube or Vimeo)

-- Initial screening will be based upon the nomination packet and the thesis will be evaluated on four criteria:
+- Initial screening will be based upon the nomination packet and the thesis will be evaluated on four criteria.
+Each letter should specifically address each of the screening criteria below:

 - Aesthetic merit